vijayakm/todo-list/README.md

 ## Improvements

-While the app is functional, there are several areas where you can improve it:
+While the app is functional,There are several areas for improvement:
 While the app is functional, it's important to note that I made only a few tests due to time constraints.
 Testing is a crucial aspect of software development.

-1. **Android Testing**: Since you only have an iPhone simulator, it's important to test the app on an Android device or emulator to ensure it works seamlessly on both platforms.
+1. **Android Testing**: Since I only have an iPhone simulator, it's important to test the app on an Android device or emulator to ensure it works seamlessly on both platforms.

 2. **UI/UX Improvements**: Enhance the app's user interface and user experience.